 A Dependent Daycare Spending Account (DCAP) is a great way to save tax dollars on daycare expenses for your qualified dependents.
 By using your DCAP you can elect pre-tax deductions of up to $5,000 annually per household.

 Limited Purpose Flex Spending (LFSA) allows additional tax savings for those enrolled in the HSA.
-You can contribute up to $2,650 to this account.
-The LFSA is restricted to dental and vision expenses only,
+You can contribute up to $2,750 to this account.
+The LFSA is restricted to dental and vision expenses.

 Long-Term Disability is offered to County employees and 100% of premium is paid by Salt Lake County.
 For more information or to apply for the program, contact The Hartford at 800-549-6514.